 Since we are not employees, we cannot be fired by Doordash.

-It sounds like the same thing, but there's actually a fine line that Doordash has to cross.
-It all comes down to the definition of the independent contractor relationship.
+It sounds like the same thing, but there's actually a fine line between the two because of the independent contractor relationship.

 For that reason, Doordash limits their deactivations to things that would violate the contract.

-Doordash can expect one thing from you really: Completing the task that you agreed to complete.
+Doordash can only really expect one thing from you: Completing the task that you agreed to complete.
 Things that would be violations would include:

 - Not completing deliveries you agreed to complete